Tension Tour

 The Tension Tour was the sixteenth headlining concert tour by Australian singer Kylie Minogue.
 It commenced on 15 February 2025 in Perth, Australia, and concluded on 26 August 2025 in Monterrey, Mexico, consisting of 66 shows.
 Minogue announced the tour in September 2024, following the release of her sixteenth studio album, Tension (2023), and preceding the release of her seventeenth studio album, Tension II (2024).
+As of year-end reports for 2025, it earned million within 62 of its 66 shows.

 Critics praised the show's energy and production, as well as its set list, which encompasses Minogue's career, ranging from her debut, "The Loco-Motion" (1987), to the critically acclaimed "Padam Padam" (2023).
 The tour also achieved several venue records for Minogue, including being the female with the most performances at Manchester's AO Arena and becoming the first female solo artist to perform a total of 21 times at the O_{2} Arena in London, England.